-The Biogas Solutions Uganda Ltd (BSU) is a national implementing agency for biogas activities in Uganda.
-By 2017 it has constructed almost 7,000 biogas digesters in rural farming areas.
-The BSU is a component of the Africa Biogas Partnership Programme (ABPP).
-The ABPP is a partnership between the Dutch government, Hivos and SNV Netherlands Development Organization, in support of national programmes in Uganda, Kenya, Tanzania, Ethiopia and Burkina Faso.
-Hivos acts as the fund and programme manager.
+Biogas Solutions Uganda Ltd (BSUL) is the national implementing agency for biogas activities in Uganda.
+By 2020 it has constructed more than 8,000 biogas digesters in rural farming areas.
+The BSUL was founded by the African Biogas Partnership Programme (ABPP), a partnership between the Dutch government, Hivos and SNV Netherlands Development Organization.
+ABPP has supported national programmes in Uganda, Kenya, Tanzania, Ethiopia and Burkina Faso, with Hivos as fund and programme manager.
+The overall objective of ABPP is to develop a commercially viable biogas sector that supports the use of domestic biogas as a local, sustainable energy source.

 The BSU programme starts up biogas construction enterprises to market, build and maintain biodigesters.
-Currently there are 19 private enterprises providing biogas in 28 districts across the country.
-Amongst the ABPP activity countries Uganda has the highest number of female masons, thanks to a gender expert providing assistance during the project design and implementation.
+Currently there are 10 private enterprises providing biogas in 83 districts across the country.

 The BSU conducts research in new technologies and appliances to increase biogas uptake.
-Its initiatives have led to the development of locally adopted and fabricated Lotus 2 stove, which brings down cooking costs by 15%, and to Puxin biogas lamp with an additional lightning cost reduction of 50%.
+This has led, among others, to the introduction of a new digester model that saves on coment and bricks (cost saving of nearly 20%).
 The programme also places significant emphasis on the use of bioslurry as organic fertilizer for improved crop production and a potential source of income.
-Efforts are underway to ensure that biogas plant owners know the value of the bioslurry and use it appropriately to support good agriculture practices.
+Biogas plant owners now know the value of the bioslurry and use it to support good agriculture practices.
+In 2018, an organisation was founded that started the commercialisation of bioslurry (selling bioslurry from farmers with a surplus supply to farmers without a biodigester).

 Fact & Figures